Goodreads helps you keep track of books you want to read.

 K.S.
 Newman, a sociologist at Princeton University, wrote No Shame in My Game (1999), an ethnography portraying the paradigm of the working poor in inner city New York (specifically Harlem).
 Newman communicated years of research (in-depth interviews, onsite observation, and participant observation) in a very logical, easy to understand manner.
 This information was organized thematically into chapters (i.e. Getting a Job in the Inner City, Family Values etc…) with several participants being follo..more

-Shelves: non-fiction, career-development, poverty, economics, business
+it was amazing Shelves: non-fiction, career-development, poverty, economics, business

 The fast food industry meets Columbia University in this absorbing sociological study of the working poor.
 The author followed the daily lives of a number of “Burger Barn” employees, and you can’t help but respect these people.
 They work at low-paying, disrespected “McJobs” even though other paths, like welfare and crime, might actually pay more, at least in the short run.
 But for those who can stick it out, rude customers and all, a job at “Burger Barn” can lead to promotion into store manageme..more